 Adelaide Itinerary Day One

 It’s an early start today, but it will be worth it!
-Head straight to the Adelaide Central Markets and explore the largest undercover fresh produce markets in the Southern Hemisphere.
+Head straight to the Adelaide Central Market and explore the largest undercover fresh produce markets in the Southern Hemisphere.
 This is a great place to grab breakfast and pick up some of the amazing local produce, from fruit & vegetables, to smallgoods, to organic foods to local gin, beer and wines, there is so much to choose from.
 While you are here, try some of South Australia’s unique foods, such as fritz (a type of luncheon meat), fruchocs, Haighs chocolates, or for a real sugar hit, a Kitchener bun!
 Make sure you check the trading hours before you visit, as they vary wildly across the week, and are mostly closed on Mondays with just a few select stalls opening.

 Once you have fueled up for the day, walk back to Victoria Square, then either jump on the tram (it’s free within the city centre) or walk the short distance to Rundle Mall to meet up near the Malls Balls and take the Adelaide free walking tour at 10am.
 You will spend two hours learning about Adelaide and its history, getting your bearings and learning about some of the attractions you might like to visit in the afternoon.
 Tip the guide at the end the amount you think the tour is worth.